|►||Academic Services Home|

 Masters students: If you choose to wear a cap and gown, a white Master's Hood is also suggested.

 Your friends and family are welcome to use video cameras at the JSIS Ceremony and take photos as each graduate crosses the stage and shakes hands with the Director, but may not block aisles or view of the stage while doing so.

-Three or four months after you graduate your diploma will be sent to the permanent address on record in MyUW at the time of graduation.
+Three to four months after you graduate, your diploma will be sent to the permanent address on record in MyUW at the time of graduation.
 The name on the diploma will appear as it does on the MyUW Web site.
 To change your address or the spelling/appearance of your name on your diploma, refer to the information on the Office of the Registrar's website.

 Henry M. Jackson School of International Studies